SAP-samples/cloud-for-utilities-foundation-samples/README.md

 ## Description

-First comitt of the repository provides a how-to guide about SAP Cloud for Utilities Foundation extensibility.
-You are guided throuh a typical step-by-step in order to extend the structure of a BTP based application.
+First commit of the repository provides a how-to guide about SAP Cloud for Utilities Foundation extensibility.
+You are guided throuh a typical step-by-step in order to extend the structure of an SAP BTP application.

 ## Requirements